To complete this tutorial, you must work with a scenario that contains at least the following:

 In this phase of the tutorial we will complete the following steps after creating NO type scenario.

-- Set inclusion type for the supply chain's DCs
+- Set inclusion type for the supply chain's distribution centers

-- Create groups of alternative DC locations per servicing area and:
+Create groups of alternative distribution centers locations per servicing area and:

 - Specify them as sources in the Products Flows table.